martin-creator/Lafiya/README.md

 ### 1. Backend Dependencies
 Our tech stack includes the following:
-- Ruby - version 2.5.5
+- PHP - version 5.0.5
-- Rails - version 5.0.3
+- MYSQL - version 5.0.0
-- Sqlite3 (Database)
-- Check the [Gemfile](./Gemfile) for other dependencies.
-You should be careful when changing any   gem versions as this  can break the application.
+- Check the [Composer file](./composer.json) for other dependencies.
+You should be careful when changing any  dependency versions as this  can break the application.

 ### 2. Frontend Dependencies
 Our tech stack includes the following: